SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="jsonarray"></a>
 # **Jsonarray**
-> JsonArrayResponse Jsonarray (Prediction body, string deploymentName, string modelName)
+> JsonArrayResponse Jsonarray (Prediction body, string deploymentName, string versionName, string modelName)

 Run inference on the input and returns it as a JsonArrayResponse